 Welcome to the Miramar College Math Department website.
 Here you will find information about our program, our course offerings and our faculty.
-You can also find information about support worshops and resources offered to our students.

-Information on location and times for the Spring 2017 Semester will becoming soon.
 Please check out this website for more information and review materials.

 Mathematics is the study of numbers, structures, and associated relationships using rigorously defined literal, numerical and operational symbols.
 Given certain conditions about systems of numbers or other objects, mathematicians derive conclusions based on logical arguments.
 Basic mathematical skills enable a person to solve numerical problems encountered in daily life, and more advanced skills have numerous applications in the physical, social and life sciences.

 The mathematics curriculum includes courses that range from basic skills through differential equations.
 The basic skills and associate degree level courses provide students with the mathematical preparation necessary for study in other disciplines, as well as for degree and transfer requirements.
 Successful completion of this curriculum a mathematics degree will develop competence in mathematics through differential and integral calculus, providing an adequate background for employment in many technological and scientific areas as well as providing a firm foundation for students planning advanced study in mathematics, engineering, or physical sciences.

 Student Learning Outcomes